SystemsApproach/5G/disaggregate.rst

-charge some customers more than others, but the monetization case aside, it is also necessary if you are going to support such widely varying applications as streaming video (which requires high bandwidth but can tolerate larger latencies) and Internet-of-Things (which has minimal bandwidth needs but requires extremely low and predictable latencies, connecting a *massively scalable* number of IoT devices).
+charge some customers more than others, but the monetization case aside, it is also necessary if you are going to support such widely varying applications as streaming video (which requires high bandwidth but can tolerate larger latencies) and IoT (which has minimal bandwidth needs but requires extremely low and predictable latencies, connecting a *massively scalable* number of IoT devices).